DeviCatOutlet/devicatoutlet.github.io/reiko.md

   Hair Color: Teal.
   Eye Color: Teal.
   Personality: Deredere (デレデレ) meaning to become ‘lovey dovey’.
 Someone who wishes to be friends with everyone.
-  Color Scheme: White and teal.
-  Symbol: Elk antlers.
-  Representation / Inspiration: A chapter of Devi’s life – the symbol of hope and friendship.
+  Representation / Inspiration: Symbol of hope and friendship.
 ---

 Reiko is the third out of the four main original characters for the channel.